-Activity 24.1.1 Ordering Numbers.
 Ordering numbers is a skill that simply requires some practice.
-The best intuition comes from starting at and thinking about the number of steps in which direction is required to reach a value.
+The best intuition comes from starting at 0 and thinking about the number of steps in which direction is required to reach a value.
 For example, starting from 0, to get to the number -45 you would have to move to the left, and on the way you'll pass -21.
-And to reach the number 37 you would start from 0 and move to the right, and when you get there, you won't have yet passed 68.
+And to reach the number 37, you would start from 0 and move to the right, and when you get there, you won't have yet passed 68.
 This could be represented on a number line.

-Put the numbers 36, 11, -58, -3, and 132 in order on a number line.
+Try it: Put the numbers 36, 11, -58, -3, and 132 in order on a number line.

-Activity 24.1.2 Comparing Numbers.
 Once you are comfortable with locating numbers on the number line, then comparisons thinking about "to the left of" (for "less than") and "to the right of" (for "greater than") are straightforward.
 Based on the number line diagram above, we can immediately check the following comparisons: